jepusto/scdhlm/cran-comments.md

 This is a re-submission.
 In this version we have:

-* Add functions for pre-processing data prior to estimating effect sizes.
+* Corrected a unit test that led to an error in the CRAN MKL test.
-* Added features and fixed bugs in the included shiny app
+* Modified one of the example datasets for consistency with a published analysis.

 ## Test environments